 To add a server to your SoundGrid system, just connect it to the Ethernet switch and configure it in your host application.
 This moves all DSP processing from the host computer to the server, which provides a higher plugin count and enables the eMotion LV1 and ST mixers.
 Visit the waves.com hardware pages to learn more about SoundGrid servers.
-Consult your SoundGrid host application's user guide for specific instructions.
+Consult your SoundGrid host application's user guide to learn about using servers.